Cartesian Fibrations of $(\infty,2)$-categories: The domain projection

-Having provided sufficiently many left and right \(p\)-outer lifts of the form appearing in Lemma~\ref{cart lift of dom n=2}, the uniqueness of \(p\)-outer lifts, as expressed for example in Remark~\ref{uniqueness of cart 2-lifts}, shows that all right \(p\)-outer lifts are of the form described in~\ref{cart lift of dom n=2}(1), and all left \(p\)-outer lifts of triangles whose left leg is degenerate are of the form described in~\ref{cart lift of dom n=2}(2).
-To show that the collection of right (resp.~left) \(p\)-outer triangles is closed under right (resp.~left) whiskering, it will hence suffice to show that the collection of triangles \(\alp\colon \Del^2 \to \RMap(\Del^1,\C)\) whose adjoint \(\hat{\alp}\colon \Del^1 \otimes \Del^2 \to \C\) sends \(\Del^{\{1\}} \times \Del^2\) to a thin triangle, is closed under both left and right whiskering.
+Having provided sufficiently many left and right \(\mathrm{d}\)-outer lifts of the form appearing in Lemma~\ref{cart lift of dom n=2}, the uniqueness of \(\mathrm{d}\)-outer lifts, as expressed for example in Remark~\ref{uniqueness of cart 2-lifts}, shows that all right \(\mathrm{d}\)-outer triangles whose right leg is cartesian are of the form described in~\ref{cart lift of dom n=2}(1), and all left \(\mathrm{d}\)-outer triangles whose left leg is invertible are of the form described in~\ref{cart lift of dom n=2}(2).
+To show that the collection of right (resp.~left) \(\mathrm{d}\)-outer triangles is closed under right (resp.~left) whiskering, it will hence suffice to show that the collection of triangles \(\alp\colon \Del^2 \to \RMap(\Del^1,\C)\) whose adjoint \(\hat{\alp}\colon \Del^1 \otimes \Del^2 \to \C\) sends \(\Del^{\{1\}} \times \Del^2\) to a thin triangle, is closed under both left and right whiskering.
 Indeed, this is exactly the pre-image in \(\RMap(\Del^1,\C)\) under the \emph{codomain projection} of the collection of thin triangles in \(\C\), and the collection of thin triangles is closed under whiskering from both sides. \end{proof}